shovalmalachi/Home_Task/README.md

 The application:
 - serves a simple HTML page
-- returns the number of apples stored in the database
+- displays the number of apples in the database
 - exposes a health endpoint
 - runs fully with Docker Compose
-- includes automated seeding, test automation, and CI validation
+- includes automated seeding, testing, and CI validation

+---

 ## Architecture

 The project contains two main services:

 - **app** – Node.js + Express web application
 - **mongo** – MongoDB database

 Each component runs in its own container.